PetrGlad/emmate/README.md

 ## TODO

-- [ ] Optimize undo history: avoid O(N^2) algos; batch fast similar commands (e.g. tail or note shifts) saving at most 2-3 snapshots a second for a streak; do not save a new snapshot when there are no changes.
 - [ ] Time marks on stave ("minute:second" from the beginning).
 - [ ] Consider TransportTime to be signed (see also StaveTime).
 There are too many conversions forth and back.
 - [ ] Have a separate edit-position and play-start cursors, so it is easier to jump back and listen to the modified